 - Instances of child labour require considered responses that take account of local circumstances and applicable law.
-All forms of remedy and corresponding stakeholder communication should align with COP 6 Human rights and COP 7 Due diligence for responsible sourcing, including from conflict-affected and high-risk areas. - Develop appropriate remediation strategies to deal with instances of non-conformance with the ILO conventions and applicable law (see below Table 'Remediation strategies for non-conformances with ILO conventions and applicable law').
+All forms of remedy and corresponding stakeholder communication should align with COP 6 Human rights and COP 7 Due diligence for responsible sourcing, including from conflict-affected and high-risk areas. - Develop appropriate remediation strategies to deal with instances of non-conformance with the ILO conventions and applicable law (see Table 23).

-TABLE: REMEDIATION STRATEGIES FOR NON-CONFORMANCES WITH ILO CONVENTIONS AND APPLICABLE LAW
+TABLE 23.
+REMEDIATION STRATEGIES FOR NON-CONFORMANCES WITH ILO CONVENTIONS AND APPLICABLE LAW